geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 #### Principals

 You can run the dryland_calculator using the calculator_batch file in Taito.
 The script is designed so that it runs as an array job.
-The jobs are separated with the first stage of UTM map sheet division.
+The jobs are separated with the first two letters of UTM10 grid ID.
 This way we will also limit the search to the coastal areas of Finland.
 The used map sheets and their ID.s are shown on the map.

 <img src="https://github.com/geoportti/Isostatic-land-revealing-in-Finland/blob/master/Images/used_sheets.png">